Scarg/vue-swipeable/README.md

 # vue-swipeable
-Vue-swipeable is a Vue directive that serves multiple purposes:
+Vue-swipeable is a Vue directive that serves multiple purposes on mobile devices (uses touch events):
 * Swiping away a component (e.g: disposing a notification)
 * Partially swiping a component in order to reveal an action underneath
 * Pulling a component in order to trigger a particular action (e.g: pull to refresh)